ssmirr/appdev-chapters/string.md

 s = "String".new
 ```

 This will, however, just give us back an empty string `""`.
 We would then have to add each character to it one by one.
-One way to do so is by using the `.concat` method, which accepts an integer [ASCII](http://www.asciitable.com/){:target="_blank"} code as an argument, translates it into a single character, and adds it on to the end of the original string:
+One way to do so is by using the `.concat` method, which accepts a number as an argument, interprets it as an  [ASCII](http://www.asciitable.com/){:target="_blank"} code, translates it into a single character, and adds it on to the end of the original string:

 <iframe frameborder="0" width="100%" height="600px" src="https://repl.it/@raghubetina/creating-objects-with-new?lite=true"></iframe>